35 Money-Saving Handy Hints Using Everyday Items

 Zip-Tie Phone Stand

 When referencing projects plans or a photo for inspiration while working on a DIY project, most of us use our phones to display images or instructional videos.
 The only problem with this method is that our phones don’t prop themselves up, making it difficult to see at the images while working.
 You can make a smartphone stand out of just about anything these days, but it doesn’t get much simpler than looping zip ties around your phone (2 on each side).
 All you have to do is tighten the zip ties until they are snug to the phone with the zip-tie heads facing down and near the edge of your phone.
 Now you can watch video instructions or look at project drawings without having to hold it in your hands the whole time.

 Plus, the next time you are charging your phone in the car you better think twice!
-Learn why you should stop charging your smart phone in your car.
+Learn why you should stop charging your smartphone in your car.

 Make Stubborn Wooden Drawers Slide Smoothly

 Candle wax can also be a handy lubricant for old drawers or any furniture that has wood sliding against wood.
 Just rub a candle against the skids under the drawer.
 Be sure to rub the tracks inside the chest or cabinet, too.
-Once done you can place your candle and drawer back in their designated spots.

 Plus, check out these 45 hugely helpful handy hints!